MystenLabs/sui/docker/fullnode/README.md

 ### Install wget and curl

 Download each package.
-For examp,e, on macOS use [homebrew](https://brew.sh/):
+For example, on macOS use [homebrew](https://brew.sh/):

 ```brew install wget curl```